Before discussing the best tricks to secure your WordPress website, we need to think about why everyone talks about the WordPress security checklist?

 7. Keep a Strong Password

-Keep on changing the password of your website once a week, at least.
+Keep changing your website's password once a week, at least.
 Also, try to generate a password using a standard free password generator and keep a strong password that cannot hack easily.

 Many websites provide nulled or cracked themes.
-A nulled or cracked item is a hacked version of a premium theme, available via illegal means.
+A nulled or cracked item is a hacked version of a premium theme available illegally.
 They are very dangerous for your site, so be careful.

 Those themes contain hidden malicious codes and configurations, significantly damaging your site, which could destroy your website and database or steal your login admin credentials.
-So to secure your WordPress website, don't ever use nulled or cracked scripts.
+So to secure your WordPress website, never use nulled or cracked scripts.

 9. Secure Your WordPress Admin Panel

-The most exciting part of your WordPress website to a hacker is your admin panel, which should indeed be your website's most secure place.
-And for attacking and hacking, the most reliable place of the website is indeed attractive to hackers, and this is the place from where they can do a lot of damage to your site.
+The most exciting part of your WordPress website to a hacker is your admin panel, which should be your website's most secure place for attacking and hacking.
+The website's most reliable place is attractive to hackers, and this is where they can damage your site.

 10. Password Protect Your WP-ADMIN Directory